 So, there you have it.
 Oats have multiple health benefits pertaining to the ducks.
 Now that you know oats are good for ducks, another question might be making rounds in your mind.

 Can I give any type of oats to the ducks?
 Well, it is a relevant question and one that we will be answering now.
 First, let’s find out the type of oats and then know whether you can give them to the ducks indifferently.

 There are four major variations of oats available:

-As long as their quantity is reasonable, you can feed them.
-As for the other types of oats, it depends on where you are feeding them.
+Which oats are best for ducks depends on where you are feeding them.
 For instance, if you are feeding them on the ground, the instant oats are better.

-But if you are feeding them in the water, prefer rolled oats as they won’t sink as quickly as the instant oats will do.
+But if you are feeding them in the water, rolled oats are preferred as they won’t sink as quickly as the instant oats will.
 So, if you don’t want the ducks to make a swim for their oats to the bottom of the pond, go with the rolled ones.

 Lastly, there is no substantial difference between cooked and dry oats.
 Yes, cooked oats are slightly better as cooking releases some nutrients which are not available in dry oats.
 Other than this, if you are not able to cook them before feeding, it won’t make a big difference.
 Go for it!

 Can All Species of Ducks Eat Oats?